Bai Tu Long Bay: The Complete Guide

 In accordance with Halong legend, Halong Bay is the final home and resting place of a fierce mother dragon who was sent to help the early Vietnamese defend their country from foreign invaders.
 Bai Tu Long Bay is said to be the area where her children descended and remained.
 ‘Bai Tu Long’ translated into English, means ‘Bowing down and showing respect to the dragon's children’.

 Bai Tu Long is made up of hundreds of islands and islets, some of which are well-known tourist locations, and others that are completely unknown to foreign visitors.
 This particular bay is home to a variety of ecosystems - visitors can find mangroves, schist islands, coral reefs, and tropical forests.

 Visitors to Bai Tu Long will notice that the landscape is identical to that of Halong Bay, and that it is more of an extension of Halong rather than a neighbour.
 Just like Halong Bay, throughout Bai Tu Long there are giant limestone karsts jutting out of the tranquil green waters.
 However, in Bai Tu Long the karsts seem slightly taller, the concentration of them feels somewhat denser and the number of tourists are fewer.
 All of this adds to the wonderful feeling of being somewhere almost undiscovered, allowing visitors to truly contemplate their surroundings in peace.

 Cruise Bai Tu Long bay

-The best way to explore Bai Tu Long Bay is undeniably by taking a cruise in a traditional wooden junk boat.
+The best way to explore Bai Tu Long Bay is undeniably by joining a tour in a traditional wooden junk boat.
 Many cruise operators will help their guests to enjoy Bai Tu Long in the best way possible, with many activities to make the most of the experience.